gwenoleauvray/ipobfs/readme.eng.txt

 Consider linux-based NAT (almost all home routers) without helpers.
 As the study shows, transport header fields containing payload length and flags are important.
 Therefore, the minimum xor-data-offset for tcp is 14, for udp it is 6.
 Otherwise, the packet will not pass NAT at all.

-Linux NAT does not check the checksum in the transport header, tcp options are not analyzed.
+Linux NAT does not verify the checksum in the transport header, tcp options are not analyzed.
+However, many routers, including android, set the iptables rule like "-m state --state INVALID -j DROP", which blocks the transmission of packets with the wrong header or checksum.
+If you can get rid of this rule, packets with invalid checksum will pass NAT.

 Any NAT will definitely follow the tcp flags, because conntrack determines the start of the connection.
 Conntrack is vital part of any NAT.
 Flags field offset in tcp header is 13.